After WeWork debacle, IPO market slams brakes on unprofitable companies

 "It will be a dialogue among bankers and boards and senior management teams where they say, 'these were isolated and not comparable,' or say 'we have a sentiment shift and we need to be more conservative and use a different strategy,'" said David Ethridge, U.S. IPO services leader at audit firm PwC.

-The market was more receptive to lesser-known names such as cyber security company Ping Identity PING.N and cloud monitoring company Datadog Inc DDOG.O.
-Both companies have reported more modest losses and rely on selling to companies rather than to consumers.

-(Reporting By Joshua Franklin and Lance Tupper in New York; Writing by Tim McLaughlin in Boston.; Editing by Alden Bentley and Bill Berkrot)
+(Reporting By Joshua Franklin and Lance Tupper in New York; Writing by Tim McLaughlin in Boston; Editing by Alden Bentley, Bill Berkrot and David Gregorio)

 ((tim.mclaughlin@thomsonreuters.com; +1 617-856-4409; Reuters Messaging: Tim.McLaughlin.thomsonreuters.com@reuters.net))